Top 7 hamburger restaurants in SoCal, submitted by ABC7 viewers

 www.hinokiandthebird.com

 Did we miss your favorite?
 Where do you go for your burger fix?
-Tell us in the comments below, and share your burger pics with #abc7eyewitness!
+Share your burger pics with #abc7eyewitness!